AdriQD/attentionQST/README.md

 ##REPO STRUCTURE

 1.In the "/basis" folder, the files with the the different basis and the dual basis used to generate the datasets.
-In the ./4-qbits folder, the 4 qubits basis and dual basis obtained from tensor products of local SIC-POVM and 4 qubits Pauli operators.
-In the ./square-root-povm the global square-root POVM of dimension d=3,9.
+In the "/4-qubits" folder, the 4 qubits basis and dual basis obtained from tensor products of local SIC-POVM and 4 qubits Pauli operators.
+In the "/square-root-povm" the global square-root POVM of dimension d=3,9.

-2.In the "pre-processing" folder is loaded data-generation-b.npy file.
+2.In the "/pre-processing" folder is loaded the data-generation-b.npy file.
 This file generates the dataset of random density matrices by using the "brute force" Linear Inversion reconstruction function.
 The LI reconstruction method makes use of the differet dual basis (saved in separeated files) previously generated.
 The LI outputs make up for the training/validation/testing datasets for the network numerical experiments.

-3.The "model" folder contains the notebook with the neural network code.
+3.The "/model" folder contains the notebook with the neural network code.
 Inside the notebook is possible to find explication of the paramater settings used during the different experiments (benchmarking mixed states, OAT reconstruction).

 (UNDER CONSTRUCTION)